EggnogBaileys/FS-Scripting3-FungalBolt/README.md

 # Fungal-Bolt-Scripting-3-Fixed-Shooter-Assignment-
 Solo Fixed Shooter assignment for Scripting 3 class.
+Made in the Godot Game Engine.
 By Malone Mast

+To launch the game, go into the "Build" folder and download and launch the exe.

 A and D to move left and right.
 The player's ship is locked on the X axis.